ppone/docs/README2.md

 Example:
 We set our schedule to

-Send a reminder 5 days after the due date.
+`Send a reminder 5 days after the due date`

 If our Invoice is due on September 10th.
 Than our client will get a reminder 5 days after on September 15th.